marma/tiniestarchive/README.md

 Complexity adds to the probability of failure so important things need to have as few moving parts as possible, i.e things that must not fail should be simple.

-- Few and and atomic operations that either succeed or fail in a very visible manner and can then be rolled back
+- Few and and atomic operations that either succeed or fail in a very visible manner and can then be rolled back.
+This also means that operations are synchronous and their result is known instantly rather that
 - Using the archive as it exists on disk as a single source of truth, i.e no database or index should be used to ensure that operations maintain the integrity of the archive

 ### Robustness